worldbank/Accessibility_Index/1. Data_Prep/README.md

 Note that the code requires minor adaptations to setup your project correctly.

-All the layers necessary to run the code are available in [Input](https://ucdavis.box.com/s/sni7hvtlgslee4gb4jj66p8886psurw9).
-Meanwhile, all results can be found in [Output](https://ucdavis.box.com/s/tmvf7k85ctp0g957nkp7fx1tqgbk6dx3).

 The following variables are found in the notebook, and need to be adapted in the notebook for your project

 ==============================